lifewinning/submarine-cable-taps/readme.md

 Seeing Telegeography publishes landing point maps and [submarine cable maps](http://submarinecablemap.com) it seemed like a worthwhile exercise to better understand what, exactly, the reach of GCHQ's submarine cable tapping might look like.

+Update: Turns out James Ball [casually identified](http://www.theguardian.com/business/2013/aug/02/telecoms-bt-vodafone-cables-gchq) which companies are linked to these top-secret programs like, a year ago.
+Like you do.
+The map has been updated to reflect associated programs.

 ##Some caution

 Initial methods are very, very messy here.
 There's a lot of data cleanup that is probably going to need to happen.
 Reasons for the messiness: